mabergerx/mabergerx/README.md

 Hi, my name is Mark!

+### Elevator pitch

+- 📊 I am an Amsterdam based data scientist with interest in data engineering, visualizations and human-machine interaction
+- 💻🕵️ Currently I am developing tools that innovate data driven financial investigating at the [FIOD](https://en.wikipedia.org/wiki/Fiscal_Information_and_Investigation_Service)
+- 🥬 Trying to make my contribution to the sustainable future by talking about sustainable AI on [aitopia](aitopia.world)

+### Slightly longer

 I am a University of Amsterdam master's graduate, Data Scientist, & Data Engineer with interest in all things AI, intellligent and interactive systems, information retrieval and human-machine interaction.
 Also, [well designed data visualizations](https://projects.fivethirtyeight.com/2020-election-forecast/?cid=rrpromo) can